The Hidden Cost of Nausea: Why Effective Management Matters Beyond Comfort

 If nausea makes it hard for you to eat enough protein and calories, muscle loss and weakness can set in.
 This is a serious concern for those recovering from surgery or undergoing treatments like chemotherapy, where maintaining muscle strength is crucial.

-Emotional & Mental Health Costs
+The Emotional & Mental Health Impact of Nausea

 Living with frequent nausea can also take a major toll on your emotional health.
 The constant worry about when the next wave of nausea will hit can lead to anxiety and depression.
-For those with conditions like Ménière's disease or cyclic vomiting syndrome, the unpredictability of nausea can disrupt everyday activities, making even simple outings feel stressful.

 Social Isolation and Anxiety